Koluskomtu/flex/_posts/2016-10-26-knitting-hats.md

 because she was moving and hadn't used them in years.

-And so, many mistakes and setup issues like replacing the sponge bar stalled the process of creating a swatch which is pivotal to determining the outcome of your project whether it be a hat, blanket or whatever.
+And so, many mistakes and setup issues like replacing the sponge bar stalled the process of creating a swatch which is pivotal to determining the outcome of a project whether it be a hat, blanket or whatever.
 My latest hat is two color:
 ![Striped](/flex/images/stiped hat 2.jpg)  ![hat](/flex/images/stripehat.jpg)
 It is my only two color hat and is actually designed to fold back almost like a smurf or rasta